Please fill in the form below and we will get back to you shortly.

 Every child works towards their own set of personalised goals which are all designed to translate into movements, techniques and strategies that will help in real life.

-From moving around independently, to improving self-feeding; and learning to use the toilet on their own to tying shoelaces – everything we do is designed to reduce each child’s dependency on other people, and to give them the best chances of living a full and independent life.
+From moving around independently, to improving self-feeding, learning to use the toilet on their own and tying shoelaces – everything we do is designed to reduce each child’s dependency on other people, and to give them the best chances of living a full and independent life.

-We do not receive any statutory funding.
-We rely on the generosity of local people, grant making trusts, communities and businesses like those based at Sci-Tech Daresbury.
+We rely completely on the generosity of local people, grant-making trusts, communities and businesses like those based at Sci-Tech Daresbury to support the work we do.

-If would like to find out more information about any of the events or fundraising opportunities then please contact Kelly via email@example.com or 01928 573 777.
+If would like to find out more about events and fundraising opportunities, please contact Joanne Fowler at Stick ‘n Step via email: Joanne@sticknstep.org or by calling 01928 573 777.

-For more information about the service that Stick ‘n’ Step provides, cerebral palsy and Conductive Education click here.
+For more information about the services that Stick ‘n’ Step provide visit our website HERE.

 Twelve year old Harley lives in North Wales and has been attending Stick ‘n’ Step for almost 7 years.
 He was diagnosed with cerebral palsy aged 11 months after his parents, Jonny and Christina realised he was struggling to crawl due to his fist being clenched most of the time.
 Jonny said “Harley was referred for an MRI scan after we had expressed our initial concerns and it really was a huge bombshell when we were given the news.
 I think the consultant gave us the worst possible scenario which included telling us that Harley’s growth and social skills might be affected due his type of cerebral palsy, schizencephaly.
 Thankfully neither of those predications have come to fruition.”